naushadbegum/Project_2_watch_up_react/watch-up/README.md

 ## Limitations and Future Implementations

-1. Design a more user friendly search engine
+1. Interaction between collector and user is limited
     - Current limitation :
-        - The current search feature can only handle queries that match the park names and in that particular state.
-Users need to key in the park name correctly.
+        - There is no platform for the users to add comments or post questions to the watch collector.
     - Future implementation :
-        - Suggestions can be given while the user is typing and especially if user has typo errors in the query
+        - Review section can be added below the details so users can add comments and collectors can reply as well if a question is posted.
-2. Adding hiking trials for the parks
+2. Connect to Home page
     - Current limitation :
-        - The website provides information such as photo, address, campgrounds and parking lots of the parks based on the information from nps.gov.
+        - After delete, update and adding it remains in the same page.
+So the UI UX is affected.
     - Future implementation :
-        - Hiking trials based on state can be added to the map.
-This will be useful not just for hikers but also for tourists who are visiting for the first time as well.
+        - After performing the action, the page should go to the home page.

-3. Separate the Guide tab without the need to
+3. Search page validation
     - Current limitation :
-         - User needs to select a state in the dropdown list before clicking on the campgrounds, parking lots and convinience stores.
+        - Currently, if the user types a search that is not in the collection, nothing shows up.
     - Future implementation :
-        - Dropdown list can be added to the guide tab as well so that users can select from the tab and click on campgrounds, parking lots and convinience stores.
+        - Validation can be added to say that there is no search results for the selected search.
 ---

 ## Technologies Used